oravus/DeltaDescriptors/README.md

 ## Usage

 #### Download this Repository and the Nordland dataset (part)
-The provided link only downloads a small part (~1 GB) of the original Nordland videos released [here](https://nrkbeta.no/2013/01/15/nordlandsbanen-minute-by-minute-season-by-season/).
+The dataset used in our paper is available [here](https://zenodo.org/record/4016653#.X1WmYM8zZCV) (or use commands as below).
+Note that the download only comprises a small part (~1 GB) of the original Nordland videos released [here](https://nrkbeta.no/2013/01/15/nordlandsbanen-minute-by-minute-season-by-season/).
 These videos were first used for visual place recognition in [this](https://www.tu-chemnitz.de/etit/proaut/publications/openseqslam.pdf) paper.
 ```shell
 git clone https://github.com/oravus/DeltaDescriptors.git
 cd DeltaDescriptors/